DessimozLab/FastOMA/README.md

 ```bash
 nextflow run dessimozlab/FastOMA -profile docker  --input_folder /path/to/in_folder --output_folder /path/to/out_folder
 ```
 You could also add specific version to be used by adding `-r v0.3.4` to the command line.
+Without any `-r` argument, always the latest available release will be used.
+With `-r dev` the latest development release can be used.

+> [!WARNING]
+> Nextflow caches pulled workflows.
+Git branches such as `dev` are therefore not automatically updated.
+You might need
+> to first run `nextflow drop dessimozlab/FastOMA` before pulling again.

 Nextflow will automatically fetch the [dessimozlab/FastOMA](https://github.com/dessimozlab/FastOMA) repository and starts the `FastOMA.nf` workflow.
 The `-profile` argument must be used to specify the profile to use.
 We support `docker`, `singularity` and `conda` which then automatically set up the necessary tools by downloading the required containers or creating